akinpoz/akinpoz-mvp/README.md

   - [ ] bootstrap global styles still in effect
 - [ ] Git notifications for changes
 - [ ] Check Github
+- [ ] Should submit payment button take you back to your previous window?

 ### Drew